pimbrouwers/Falco/documentation/example-hello-world-mvc.md

 ## Wrapping Up

 This example was a leap ahead from our basic hello world.
-But having followed this, you know understand 85% of the pattern you'll need to know to build end-to-end server applications with Falco.
+But having followed this, you know understand many of the patterns you'll need to know to build end-to-end server applications with Falco.
 Unsurprisingly, the entire program fits inside 118 LOC.
 One of the magnificent benefits of writing code in F#.

 [Next: Example - Dependency Injection](example-dependency-injection.md)